YatinKare/pptx2html_json/README.md

 A robust, fully-tested Python package for parsing `.pptx` files and converting their content into structured HTML or JSON.

+>[!NOTE] This package was fully developed by gemini-cli.
+See here how it was done: {will put a link here}

 ## Features

 -   **Parses OpenXML Structure**: Directly reads and interprets the underlying XML components of `.pptx` files.